Commission a Watercolour Painting

 Once you have emailed your photographs and explained the type of commission painting you want, including size and how many subjects, I will create a simple drawing of the potential composition of your painting.
 Sometimes I will use Adobe Photoshop to design the layout of your commission, using the photos you send.
 It all depends on what you want, as to how I create the initial drawing layout.

 Then I email the proposed composition to you, for your feedback.
 Please note the pencil layouts I send have my watermark across them, this is not in the painting I create for you.
-These compositions are meant as a guide.
+These compositions are meant as a guide and a maximum of three amendments can be made to the sketch.
+If you require more amendments an additional charge will apply.

 Once you are happy with the composition, I can begin your painting.
 I can keep you informed of the progress of your commission or if you prefer, I can keep it a surprise for you.
 Quite a few customers like to have a surprise reveal of the final painting.